-Hyundai Sonata owners have reported 10 problems linked to starter (under the electrical system category).
+Hyundai Sonata owners have reported 12 problems related to starter (under the electrical system category).

 See all problems of the 2010 Hyundai Sonata.

-The VIN of the car is 5NPET4AC9A_.
-Tl-consumer owns a 2010 Hyundai Sonata.
+Tl-the contact owns a 2010 Hyundai Sonata.
 The contact stated that when attempted to turn on the vehicle, it failed turn on.
 The vehicle was taken to a private repair shop for diagnostic, where it was determined the starter had failed.
 The vehicle was repaired by replacing the starter.
 The manufacturer was made aware of the failure, but offered no further assistance.
 The failure mileage was 68,000.
 The current mileage was 70,500.
-It was April 22, 2013 when this starter issue occurred.

-The car is a 2009 Hyundai Sonata.
 Around Feb of this year, my car battery died and I got it replaced with a new one.
 Soon after I started experiencing an additional grinding noise that would occur sometimes after start up.
 Upon investigation, I was told it was the starter by Hyundai.
 I took my car to my mechanic however and was told that it was the ignition switch selector, that it had gone bad and that it needed to be replaced.
 I hope this solves the problem.
-This starter problem happened on Feb.
-2, 2013.

 See all problems of the 2009 Hyundai Sonata.

-The car was a 2008 Hyundai Sonata.
-VIN of the vehicle was 5NPEU46F38_.
 Would not start, lights worked.
 Tow truck driver checked battery,alternator, suspected starter.
 Towed over 100 miles home. (contacted Hyundai road service, only tows to dealer. ) called dealer to check if covered under warranty.
 Informed it was not.
 Towed to local mechanic who checked charging system and found alternator and battery good, but starter was bad.
 Removed and installed a new Hyundai starter.
 Re the America's best warranty 60/000-100,000: one would think that Hyundai would have covered this replacement with only 52 miles over 60,000.
-It was Saturday, August 25, 2012 when this starter issue occurred.

 See all problems of the 2008 Hyundai Sonata.